tongwu-msft/azure-rest-api-specs/docs-ref-conceptual/streamanalytics/stream-analytics-function.md

 -   201  (Created) or 200 (OK) if request completed successfully

--   404 (NotFound) if top level resources are not found (subscription, resource group, mdw).
+-   404 (NotFound) if top-level resources are not found (subscription, resource group, or job).

 -   409 (Conflict) if job is in a state where updating functions is not allowed